Commanderx12/SppR4t/README.md

 # SppR4t

-SppR4t is a pre-alpha command-line utility written in Python that provides various functionalities.
-It includes features like getting the IP address of a domain, displaying the current time and year, and more.
+SppR4t is a pentesting tool written in Python.

 ## Table of Contents